cydrollinger1968/MotorDrive/CONTRIBUTING.md

   - Suggest alternative components for cost reduction or supply chain reliability.
   - Validate the design with different motor types or power requirements.
 - **Guidelines**:
-  - Use KiCad for PCB design modifications (source files in `/gerber`).
+  - Use Eagle Cad 7.7 for PCB design modifications (source files in `/gerber`).
   - Ensure compatibility with JLCPCB manufacturing (Gerber, BOM, CPL files).
   - Document changes in `/docs/hardware` with updated schematics and notes.